Corporate and Foundation Relations

 What CFR does

 • Oversees more than 40 requests a year to local, regional, and national sources.
 The requests vary in scope and award amount ($500 - $2,000,000) and in purpose (capital projects, programming, annual student scholarships, etc.)

 • Makes yearly grant submissions to Quad Cities foundations and corporations, in part, to help relay the value Augustana adds to the community.

 Services for faculty and administrators

 • Research for potential external funding sources for a project, program or piece of equipment.
 CFR uses online databases, grant announcements and local foundation directories to research potential funders for specific requests.
 Faculty and staff may contact CFR if a chair, dean or department head has approved the pursuit of external funding for a project or equipment request.

 • Notification of grant funding opportunities.
 CFR forwards grant announcements of interest to the college to the appropriate people.

 • Provision of institutional information and documents (update annually in October).
 These include mission, history, background, significant highlights, budget, financial reports, annual report (e.g., President's report), board of trustees, strategic plan, organizational goals, Five Faith Commitments; federal tax exemption certification (non-profit IRS 501c3), Certificate of Existence (Iowa)/Good Standing (Illinois).

-• Proof-reading or editing and peer review of proposals to make sure all requested information is provided and assure clarity for a non-expert audience.
+• Proof-reading or editing of proposals to make sure all requested information is provided and assure clarity for a non-expert audience.
 Advance notice is required.

 • Submittal.
 CFR will copy and assemble/mail proposals, or submit online as appropriate (primarily local/regional)